Redux Toolkit

 - Simplifies Store Setup:

-with built-in defaults like Redux Thunk and DevTools support. - Reduces Boilerplate: You can define slices of state using
+configureStore()wraps Redux’screateStore()with built-in defaults like Redux Thunk and DevTools support — no manual middleware configuration needed. - Drastically Reduces Boilerplate:

-, which automatically generates action creators and reducer logic. - Immutable Updates Made Easy: Thanks to Immer under the hood, you can write “mutative” logic that’s actually safe and immutable.
+createSlice()automatically generates action creators and action types from your reducers — eliminating the need to write them separately. - Immutable Updates Made Easy: Thanks to Immer under the hood, you can write “mutative” logic that’s actually safe and immutable — no more manual spread operators or

 - Opinionated but Flexible: It provides best practices out of the box but still lets you customize as needed.